-Purpose of the competition is to re-envision a mid-valley section of the Jordan River Parkway, an urban greenway running through the heart of Salt Lake County, Utah.
+The purpose of the competition is to re-envision a mid-valley section of the Jordan River Parkway, an urban greenway running through the heart of Salt Lake County, Utah.
 Local governments and community groups are coming together to encourage big

-This juried competition invites US-based teams (architects, landscape architects, designers, urban planners, engineers, planning/design students, contractors, etc.) to submit innovative and creative ideas that balance conservation with development,
+This juried competition invites US-based teams (architects, landscape architects, designers, urban planners, engineers, planning/design students, contractors, etc.) to submit innovative and creative ideas that balance conservation with

-link residents and visitors to an ecologically diverse nature corridor, create year-round recreational opportunities, and foster vibrant social gathering places.
+development, link residents and visitors to an ecologically diverse nature corridor, create year-round recreational opportunities, and foster vibrant social gathering places.

 Access is key and successful edges are porous.
-Connect the parkway within the competition area with the surrounding communities, emphasizing the opportunities for integration and interaction rather than simply geographic proximity.
+Connect the parkway to the surrounding communities, emphasizing the opportunities for integration and interaction rather than simply geographic proximity.
 Cultivate community ties and a sense

 Multi-use should be the watchword.
-Consider the waterway, formal trails, informal trail networks, passive use areas, active use infrastructure and multi-use potential.
+Consider the waterway, formal trails, passive use areas, active use infrastructure and multi-use potential.
 Explore year-round recreation opportunities on a socially equitable basis.
 Design ideas

-are important but we’re also looking for cutting edge business models based on recreation that could be located within the competition area.
+are important but we’re also looking for cutting edge recreation-based business models that could be located within the competition area.

 Protect and enhance what’s at the heart of the parkway, the natural corridor.
 Consider the variety of habitats, the hydrologic cycle, river flow, wetlands, invasive species, native species, wildlife (existing and potential), and the buffers